WilliamDLeao/WilliamDLeao/README.md

 - I am currently studying Algorithms and Data Structures.
 - I also have knowledge in digital art.
 I have been practicing since 2019 and have used Photoshop, Krita and ClipStudio Paint.
 - I know how to program in Java, CPP, C, Python and I'm currently learning Lua.
+- I have already taught programming in the Prorobot Extension Project (2024).

 ## GitHub Stats 📈